-All bin-resolved $\langle E[R_2] \rangle$ plots in Figure 5 display a secondary cluster at high R_2 -values.
-Inspection of Figure 6B reveals that the fast relaxing cluster corresponds to the non-masked extra-meningeal tissues and, for the 'Thin' fraction, to the pallidum (region 1 in Figure 6B), a major component of the basal ganglia structures located deep in the brain.
-The contributions from the high- R_2 components are observed to concentrate around $R_2 = 30 \text{ s}^{-1}$ (cf. Figure 6A), the upper R_2 -limit of the Monte Carlo inversion procedure.
-The 'pile-up' of fast-relaxing contributions around the maximum allowed R_2 value is a well-known artefact of Laplace inversions (Saab et al., 1999).

-The $\langle E[R_2] \rangle$ map of the 'Thick' bin features three main R_2 populations: high R_2 in the skull region (red voxels), low R_2 in peripheral brain regions (green voxels), and intermediate R_2 values in the inner brain regions (yellow voxels).
-To more easily inspect the spatial distribution of the various populations within the 'Thick' bin we delimited the $(-3.5 < \log(D{\parallel}/D{\parallel}) < 0.6, -1)$ $10 < \log(D{\rm iso}/{\rm m^2 s^{-1}}) < -8.7$) sub-space in three separate R_2 regions, and defined the 'Low' ($-0.5 < \log(R_2/{\rm s^{-1}}) < 1.2$), 'Medium' $(1.2 < \log(R_2/s^{-1}) < 1.4)$, and 'High' $(1.4 < \log(R_2/s^{-1}) < 2)$ sub-bins of Figure 6C.
-In T_2 units, the 'Low', 'Medium', and 'High' bins correspond to 63 ms to 3.16 s, 40 ms to 63 ms, and 10 ms to 40 ms. Note that the true upper boundary of the 'High' bin is set by the limits of the Monte Carlo inversion and is equal to $R_2 = 30 \text{ s}^{-1}$; the $R_2 = 100 \text{ s}^{-1}$ boundary is defined simply to render a more aesthetically pleasing plot (see Figure 6C).
-The bin-resolved signal fraction maps were then compared with a high-resolution longitudinal relaxation (R_1) weighted image segmented in four tissue classes: WM, cortical GM, deep GM, and CSF.
-Figure 6C shows that the spatial distributions of the 'Low', and 'Medium' sub-fractions roughly correspond to the expected distributions of cortical GM, and deep GM structures, respectively.
+- All bin-resolved $\langle E[R_2] \rangle$ plots in Figure 5 display a secondary cluster at high R_2 -values.
+Inspection of Figure 6B reveals that 280 the fast relaxing cluster corresponds to the non-masked extra-meningeal tissues and, for the 'Thin' fraction, to the pallidum (region 1 in Figure 6B), a major component of the basal ganglia structures located deep in the brain.
+We also observe that the $\langle E[R_2] \rangle$ map of the 'Thick' component features three main R_2 populations: high R_2 in the skull region (red voxels), low R_2 in peripheral brain regions (green voxels), and intermediate R_2 values in the inner brain regions (yellow voxels).
+The various 285 - populations within the 'Thick' bin motivate the demarcation of three separate R_2 regions within the $(-3.5 < \log(D{\parallel}/D{\perp}) < 0.6)$, $-10 < \log(D{iso}/m^2s^{-1}) < -8.7)$ space; we then define the 'Low' ($-0.5 < \log(R_2/s^{-1}) < 1.2$), 'Medium' ($1.2 < \log(R_2/s^{-1}) < 1.4$), and 'High' $(1.4 \le \log(R_2/s^{-1}) \le 2)$ sub-bins of Figure 6C.
+To assign cerebral components to each of the sub-bins, we compare bin-resolved maps with a high-resolution longitudinal relaxation (R_1) weighted image segmented in four tissue classes: WM, cortical GM, deep GM, and CSF.
+As evidenced by Figure 6C, the spatial distributions of the 'Low', and 'Medium' sub- - 290 fractions roughly correspond to the expected distributions of cortical GM, and deep GM structures, respectively.
 Despite the similarities between bin-resolved and segmentation maps, the former possesses a grainier appearance and seem to miss a significant portion of deep GM tissue at the center of the slice.
 While the grainier aspect is caused by the higher noise of the R_2 -D correlation dataset, the absence of central GM is explained by the presence of anisotropic tissues in structures such as the pallidum (region 1 in Figure 6B) and the thalamus (region 2 in Figure 6B).
-Those two deep GM structures are then contained within the 'Thin' bin, and not within the 'Thick' bin from which we defined the R_2 sub-spaces.
+Those two deep GM structures may then be 295 contained within the 'Thin' bin, and not within the 'Thick' bin from which we defined the R_2 sub-spaces.
 Joining the contributions of cortical and deep GM within a single tissue class offers further insight on the link between microscopic tissue composition and binning (see Figure 6D).
 Comparing the 3-tissue segmentation with maps of the 'Big', 'Thin', and 'Thick' fractions confirms that the pallidum and part of the thalamus are captured by the 'Thin' bin.
+The two maps of Figure 6D also demonstrate that the 'Big', 'Thin', and 'Thick' bins are indeed capable of resolving the contributions from CSF, 300 - WM, and GM, respectively.